 A Team Committed to Progress and Possibility

-At A World of ABA, in Chapel Hill, NC, our aim is to empower individuals on the spectrum and their families to reach their full potential through Applied Behavior Analysis (ABA) therapy.
+At A World of ABA, we support learners on the autism spectrum in the Triangle, NC.
+We aim to empower individuals on the spectrum and their families to reach their full potential through Applied Behavior Analysis (ABA) therapy.
 We are committed to providing focused and comprehensive services through ongoing assessments, data-driven decisions, and the use of evidence-based interventions that enhance the lives of individuals with diverse abilities, supporting their integration into society.
 The core foundation of our services is to ensure we provide compassionate and individualized care.

 Get Started